-Radiation therapy after lumpectomy lowers the risk of breast cancer recurrence and increases the chances of survival [4,13].
-In most cases, it is recommended after lumpectomy.
+Radiation therapy is almost always given after lumpectomy to lower the risk of breast cancer recurrence and increase the chances of survival [6,13].

-Don’t hesitate to ask for help from your co-survivors or contact organizations that offer help with transportation, lodging, child care or elder care.
-It is very important to complete your radiation therapy without gaps or delays.
+Don’t hesitate to ask for help.
+It’s very important to complete your radiation therapy without gaps or delays.

 Learn more about radiation therapy.

 Side effects are one reason people have trouble completing oral (taken by mouth) chemotherapy .